-Based on the above formula and Market-based PRSU Vesting Summary set forth in Figures 44 and 45 (but substituting the SOX index for the XSOX index, and disregarding the impact of dividends paid, consistent with that index), the Company's stock price performance over the three-year performance period was equal to 366.21% and the performance of the SOX index (based on market price) over the same three-year performance period was equal to 219.28%.
-Lam's stock price outperformed the SOX index by 146.93%, which resulted in the maximum possible performance payout of 150% of the target number of Market-based PRSUs granted to each NEO.
-Based on such results, the committee made the following payouts to each NEO for the 2019/2021 LTIP Award of Market-based PRSUs.
+Based on the above formula and Market-based PRSU Vesting Summary set forth in Figures 44 and 45, the Company's stock price performance over the three-year performance period was equal to 64.76% and the performance of the XSOX index (based on market price) over the same three-year performance period was equal to 57.18%.
+Lam's stock price outperformed the XSOX index by 7.58%, which resulted in a performance payout of 115.17% of the target number of Market-based PRSUs granted to each NEO.
+Based on such results, the committee made the following payouts to each NEO for the 2020/2022 LTIP Award of Market-based PRSUs.

 Figure 48.
-2019/2021 LTIP Market-based PRSU Award Payouts
+2020/2022 LTIP Market-based PRSU Award Payouts